AndreaVitti/MovieTicketAPI/README.md

-# Backend for an E-commerce API made with Spring Boot
+# Backend for an E-commerce made with Spring Boot

 ## Description